-According to Risk, organizations should give employees “Right to Be Informed” training about the substances and risks they are subjected to at work.
-This include,
+According to Risk, organizations should give employees the "Right to Be Informed" training about the substances and risks they face at work.
+This includes,

 Workers in different professions, including janitors, risk contracting bloodborne diseases.
 OSHA has set a standard to protect employees who might come into contact with blood or other potentially contaminated objects while cleaning any medical office.

 The OSHA Blood-borne Pathogens Standard aims to reduce or eradicate workers' exposure to these microbes and guard against employees developing acute, incurable diseases, including Aids, HCV, and Hepatitis.

 That’s why it’s essential to go through biohazard training.

 Considering your clients prefer to engage with complete cleaning agencies, hard floor maintenance is crucial for extensive janitorial services.